Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-1-new-years-resolutions.html.markdown

 #### Maja:

 Many people think of giving up flying as a huge sacrifice before they make the decision.
 But once the decision is made it's like they change their perspective straight away.
 Instead of focussing on what they can no longer do, they focus on how good it is for the climate, and on everything they still can do.
 Everyone I know is so happy about making the pledge to stop flying and think it’s the best decision they’ve ever made.

+ "People think giving up flying is a huge sacrifice before they do it.
+But once the decision is made they change their perspective straight away."

 The Flight Free 2020 campaign is a good way to encourage people to try it for one year.
 I started this campaign here last year and once people had stopped flying for a year, they were more likely to stop flying completely until we’ve solved the climate crisis.
 So it's a good way to get people thinking in another way about this.